changkun/gp/projects/torantie/README.md

-This should be a README document for your code.

 To run the code:

+- download node.js

-npm install
+- npm install

-npm start
+- npm start

-bunny_quad.obj will be loaded at the start of the program.
+./assets/demo_objects/deformed_plane_triangle.obj will be loaded at the start of the program.